hilschernetiotedge/netIOT-Edge-passive-field/README.md

 ##### Port mapping

-The image SSH port `22` needs to be mapped to an unused gateway port, e.g. `22` to be available for remote access.
+For remote login to the container across SSH the container's SSH port `22` needs to be mapped to any free host port.

 ##### Privileged mode

 Only the privileged mode option lifts the enforced container limitations to allow usage of the passive fieldbus interface in a container.

-#### Container start

-Pulling the image from Docker Hub may take up to 5 minutes average.

 #### Getting started